Anoromi/whatawhat/README.md

 ```

 ## Usage
-When you're first starting out it's recommended to run whatawhat init.
+When you're first starting out it's recommended to run `whatawhat restart`.
 This will start the daemon for the current session.

 Now you can use the `whatawhat timeline` to get different data about your activity.